Margot Isaacs, Marchioness of Reading

-Margot Irene Rufus Isaacs, Marchioness of Reading (née Duke; 11 January 1919 – 19 April 2015) was a British aristocrat and campaigner.
+Margot Irene Isaacs, Marchioness of Reading (née Duke; 11 January 1919 – 19 April 2015) was a British aristocrat and campaigner.

 Early life

 Margot was one of three daughters of Percival Augustus Duke and Violet Mappin, and was the half-sister of Sir Charles Mappin, Violet's son by her first marriage into the Mappin & Webb family.

 Margot attended Benenden school and became a society beauty, and the face of Pond's face cream.

 Marriage and family

 In 1940, Margot married Michael, Viscount Erleigh, later the 3rd Marquess of Reading.